The Role of Universities in the Age of AI

-Inclusivity of all students, regardless of their background, identity and special needs, is a hot issue that academics are actively trying to tackle and address, and the individualisation of our teaching methodologies can potentially achieve this.
+Inclusivity of all students, regardless of their background, identity and specific needs, is a hot issue that academics are actively trying to tackle and address, and the individualisation of our teaching methodologies can potentially achieve this.
 In the past, I have taught students one-to-one, in personal tutorials, where I was able to adjust my teaching style accordingly, based on the live, direct and indirect, feedback I was receiving from the student.
 This was easy because that one student had my full attention each time; however, this cannot be true, for example, in MOOCs, where student numbers are voluminous, while the teachers and their Teaching Assistants are limited.

 MOOCs are currently being treated – and marketed – like a “digital version” of an actual university course, because “people are more likely to invest in training if it confers a qualification that others will recognise” (The Economist, 2017) — but this does not have to be the case.
 Digital Education has so much more to offer than just a few videos, documents, Multiple Choice Question – or peer reviewed – assessments, and – perhaps – a certificate in the end.

 Students are sometimes called “learners” in the education bibliography, but how can you be certain that learning is indeed taking place online — or even offline?
 Are assessments enough?
 With the help of AI on online systems, we can perform Learning Analytics (Savin-Baden and Tombs, 2017) and monitor specific metrics, like, for example, each student’s current attention levels (Strayer and Drews, 2007), and make informed decisions on whether a learning object or teaching methodology we are using at the moment is appropriate for that student at that time, allowing us to dynamically adjust the active lesson appropriately.
 This will need a lot of preparation from our end initially, but ultimately it will be worth the effort.